roman-milk/roman-milk.github.io/victoria-the-slut.md

  It was then I remembered the two guys on the boat watching us.
 I looked up and they had drifted to about a 150' away and Vic's beautiful ass was pointed right at them.
 They had a clear view of her ass cheeks and her glistening pussy hanging like peach between them.
 The two of them watched quietly as my girlfriend's head continued to bob up and down on my cock and they had a perfect view of her playing with her pussy.
 One of them looked away from the mesmerizing sight realizing I was watching them.
 I gave them a quick wave and a big grin.
 The two off them waved back and gave a big thumb's up.

  I turned back to Vic, who was now making slurping noises on my cock as drool was starting to run between her lips and down my dick.
 She looked up at me as her head came off my dick with a strand of drool that went from her chin to the tip of my cock.
 "I want you inside me now!"
 She moaned.
 She sat up, straddled my lap aiming my cock between her pussy lips and sank down burying me inside her.
 "Mmmm...
 Yessss" she hissed as her eyes closed.
 She started riding me slowly at first, but quickly began to gain momentum.
 Soon she was coming up until just the tip of my cock was still in her then slamming herself down on me.
 I started meeting her thrusts with my own driving my cock as far into her sloppy pussy as I could.
 I grabbed her ass cheeks to get more leverage.
 Vic reached down between her legs and found her clit again trying desperately to make herself cum again.
 I kept up my thrusts and continued to fuck her as hard as I could.
 "Harder!
 Harder!
 Fuck me harder!"
 She squealed out loud.
 "I am cumming!"
 She rode me for another minute before she exploded in orgasm.
 "Fuuuucckkk!"
 Was all she said as she arched her back and I thrust hard up into her pussy.
-Report_Story #2